mikewlange/QuantiacsTradingAlgo/README.md

 And you would be right, most trading systems require a lot more thought than I put into this.
 But, I've always been a fan of finding the shortest path to a goal.

-Natually, the most effective path to rapidy build a sucessful trading model is to code a program to do that thinking for me.

 ----------
 Just Arithmetic?